charleshadfield/website/content/_index.md

 # Charles Hadfield

-I am a mathematician working in the theory division at Rigetti Quantum Computing.
+I am a mathematician working on quantum computing at IBM in NYC.

 I defended my PhD at École normale supérieure in Paris in June 2017.